egelke/aarch64/00. Sum/README.md

 ### Source file

 At this time the source code exists of a single `.asm` file.
 It has some headers, a single code block and exposes a single procedure: `sum`.
+It is done this way because in Windows a program is a function called by the kernel, whic the linker prepared when creating the executable.
+By default that is `mainCRTStartup`, but you can specify your own via the `/ENTRY` parameter with `link.exe`.
+I opted to change the name to "sum", since I didn't like that the defualt has CRT which stands for C-RunTime, while there is not C involved here.

+The program ends when the entry function return, the program exit code is the function return code.

+As for the actual logic, it simply loads 2 constants in 2 temporaly registers and adds them to a 3rd temporary register.
+You will need the debugger to actually verify it.

 ### Build files